AnPatapain/PROD-Fullstack-Boilerplate/README.md

 This repo is for Linux only because we use Docker, Bash script, which can not run natively on Windows.
 ## Who & Why
 For who ?
 Got a brilliant project idea and can't wait to build the MVP ?
-Tired of spending weeks on the basic and boring stuffs kind of project setup, configuration, user authentication, API docs, etc. ?
+Tired of spending weeks on the boring stuffs kind of project setup, configuration, user authentication, API docs, etc. ?
 This repo is your production-ready start point.
 It handles the mundane so that you can focus on what really matters: your project's unique feature and